 Yes, Unity teaches that the spirit of God dwelt in Jesus, just as it indwells every person; and that every person has the potential to express the perfection of Christ, as Jesus did, by being more Christ-like in everyday life.

 What are Unity's distinctive characteristics?

 Unity students are encouraged to align with the spirit of the Christ within for personal guidance and direction that will best enhance their spiritual growth.
 The Unity ministry provides a safe and sacred space for study, participation, fellowship, support, transformation and awakening to the joy of living in God's world.
 Each Unity ministry is supported by the freewill offerings of those who share its vision.
 Unity affirms the freedom of each individual to advance spiritually according to his or her own level of understanding.
 Respect for and faith in the spirit of God in every person makes it unnecessary to set down fixed creeds or impose limiting beliefs.
 Each individual is encouraged to follow the Unity teachings in determining personal responses in his or her life.

-What is the Association of Unity Churches?
+What is the Unity Worldwide Ministry?